-Apple Music first arrived on the Echo in December 2018 in the US.
+Apple Music first arrived at the Echo in December 2018 in the US.
 After months of work, it is also available in other five countries, including the United Kingdom, Ireland, Australia, New Zealand, and Japan.
 Before this significant update, Apple Music users had to either connect to Amazon Echo devices with Bluetooth or shell out $350 for a HomePod for playing their Apple Music songs on a smart speaker.
-But now, Apple Music subscribers who live on these countries are able to directly ask Alexa to play artists, songs and albums from Apple Music on Amazon Echo speakers.
-The process to set up Apple Music with Alexa is really easy, only takes 30 seconds.
+But now, Apple Music subscribers who live in these countries are able to directly ask Alexa to play artists, songs and albums from Apple Music on Amazon Echo speakers.
+The process of setting up Apple Music with Alexa is really easy, it only takes 30 seconds.
 Below we will show you how to do it.

 Step 1 Open the Alexa app on your phone, and then tap the Menu button in the upper-left corner.

 Step 2 Choose “Settings” >> “Music”, select “Link New Service” and tap the “Apple Music” icon.